A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

 \subsection{External behavior of a network}

-So far we have talked about individual probabilistic traces, which depend on a fixed input execution.
-Now we define the \emph{external behavior} of a network, to capture its visible behavior for all possible inputs.
-Later in the paper, in Section~\ref{sec: general}, we will show that our notion of external behavior is \emph{compositional}, which implies that the external behavior of ${\mathcal N}^1 \times {\mathcal N}^2$ is unabiguously determined by the external behavior of ${\mathcal N}^1$ and the external behavior of ${\mathcal N}^2$.
+So far we have talked about individual probabilistic traces, each of which depends on a fixed input execution $\beta_{in}$.
+Now we define a notion of \emph{external behavior} of a network, which is intended to capture its visible behavior for all possible inputs.
+In Sections~\ref{sec: acyclic} and~\ref{sec: general}, we will show that our notion of external behavior is \emph{compositional}, which means that the external behavior of the composition of two networks, ${\mathcal N}^1 \times {\mathcal N}^2$, is uniquely determined by the external behavior of ${\mathcal N}^1$ and the external behavior of ${\mathcal N}^2$.

-\paragraph{Behavior Definition:} Our definition of external behavior is based on the entire collection of probabilities for the cones of all finite traces.
-Namely, the external behavior $Beh(\mathcal N)$ is the mapping $f$ that maps each infinite input execution $\beta_{in}$ of $\mathcal N$ to the collection of probabilities $\{P(A(\beta))\}$, where $\beta$ is a finite trace of $\mathcal N$ that is consistent with $\beta_{in}$.\footnote{ Formally, this collection is a mapping from finite traces $\beta$ to probabilities $P(A(\beta))$, but the use of two mappings here may look slightly confusing.}
+Our definition of external behavior is based on the entire collection of probabilities for the cones of all finite traces.
+Namely, the external behavior $Beh(\mathcal N)$ is the mapping $f$ that maps each infinite input execution $\beta_{in}$ of $\mathcal N$ to the collection of probabilities $\{P(A(\beta))\}$ determined by the probabilistic execution for $\beta_{in}$.
+Here, $\beta$ ranges over the set of finite traces of $\mathcal N$ that are consistent with $\beta_{in}$.\footnote{ Formally, this ``collection'' is the mapping from finite traces $\beta$ that are consistent with $\beta_{in}$ to the probabilities $P(A(\beta))$.
+Thus, in terms of data types, $Beh(\mathcal N)$ is a nested mapping: a mapping from the set of input executions to the set of mappings from the set of finite traces consistent with $\beta_{in}$ to the set $[0,1]$. } In terms of probabilistic traces, this is the same as the collection $\{Q(B(\beta))\}$, where $\beta$ has the same range.

+\paragraph{Alternative behavior definitions:} Other definitions of external behavior are possible.
+Any such definition would have to assign some ``behavior object'' to each network $\mathcal N$.